Gambler (comics): Third Gambler

 In DC Rebirth, an unnamed Gambler was seen trying to rob a bank, only to be thwarted by Simon Baz and Jessica Cruz.

 Powers and abilities

 Gambler is an expert gambler, strategist, and master of disguise.
 Despite lacking any real superpowers, his cunning nature and talent for spotting opportunities makes him extremely unpredictable and dangerous.

 Equipment

 Gambler is highly skilled with his signature weapon, a derringer pistol he keeps concealed on his person and has been modified to shoot different kinds of gases depending on the situation.
-He also is highly trained in the use of throwing knives.
+He is also highly trained in the use of throwing knives.